apache/couchdb/share/doc/src/intro/security.rst

   {"ok":true,"name":"jan","roles":[]}

 Hooray!
-You may wonder why so complex: need to retrieve user's document, add special field to it, post it back - where is one big button that changes the password without worry about document's content?
-Actually, :ref:`Futon
+You may wonder why this was so complex - we need to retrieve user's document,  add a special field to it, post it back - where is that one big button that changes the password without worrying about the document's content?
-<intro/futon>` has such at the right bottom corner if you have logged in -
-all implementation details are hidden from your sight.
+Actually, :ref:`Futon <intro/futon>` has one such thing at the bottom right corner if are logged in.
+Using that will hide all the implementation details described above and keep it real simple for you.

 .. note::